Note: This is day 20 of National Preparedness Month . Follow this year’s campaign on Twitter by searching for the #NatlPrep hash tag.

 Short term power outages affect most of us each year, usually lasting anywhere from a few minutes to a couple of hours.
-Longer outages, while less common, are far from rare.
+Longer outages, while less common, are far from rare - as anyone who found themselves in the path of hurricanes Harvey, Irma, and Marie over the past month will attest.

 Heat-Related Deaths After an Extreme Heat Event — Four States, 2012, and United States, 1999–2009